Sheridan Le Fanu: Early life

 In 1826, the family moved to Abington, County Limerick, where Le Fanu's father Thomas took up his second rectorship in Ireland.
 Although he had a tutor, who, according to his brother William, taught them nothing and was finally dismissed in disgrace, Le Fanu used his father's library to educate himself.
 By the age of fifteen, Joseph was writing poetry which he shared with his mother and siblings but never with his father.
-His father was a stern Protestant churchman and raised his family in an almost Calvinist tradition.
+His father was a stern Protestant churchman of the Church of Ireland.

-In 1832, the disorders of the Tithe War (1831–36) affected the region.
-There were about six thousand Catholics in the parish of Abington and only a few dozen members of the Church of Ireland.
-In bad weather, the Dean cancelled Sunday services because so few parishioners would attend.
-However, the government compelled all farmers, including Catholics, to pay tithes for the upkeep of the Protestant church.
+In 1832, the disorders of the Tithe War (1831–36) affected the Abington region, reflecting the Catholic majority's resentments toward mandatory tithes for the upkeep of the Church of Ireland, which had few members.
 The following year the family moved back temporarily to Dublin, to Williamstown Avenue in the southern suburb of Blackrock, where Thomas was to work on a Government commission.